ipetreska/Portfolio_Project_PeopleAnalytics/README.md

 +     labs(title = "Engagement vs Turnover")
 `geom_smooth()` using formula = 'y ~ x'

-#STEP 5: I generated insights based on questions like; Ask questions like: "Do low engagement scores correlate with turnover?", "are certain departments more at risk of attrition?", "How does career growth perception relate to tenure?"
+#STEP 5: I generated insights based on questions like; Ask questions like: "Do low engagement scores correlate with turnover?", "are certain departments more at risk of attrition?", "What are the predictors of turover from the survey results?"

 > aggregate(engagement ~ tenure_years, data = Cleaned_Merged_Dataset, FUN = mean)
     tenure_years engagement